Lowering Drug Costs For American Families Act

 Status: Not passed yet, still currently a proposed legislation

 Background: High prescription drug prices in the United States can create major affordability issues for all citizens, especially for seniors or people with illnesses.
 In 2022, the Inflation Reduction Act addressed this issue by allowing limited Medicare price negotiations.
 However, some faults included drug companies still being able to raise their prices and only a small number of drugs being eligible for negotiations.
-And to expand on these reforms, the Lowering Drug Costs for American Families was introduced.
+And to expand on these reforms, the Lowering Drug Costs for American Families Act was introduced.

 .